Waiuku Town – Our Proud Heritage

 Of local historical significance were the great fires of 1916, 1926 & 1927:

 The Great Fires

 Many of the original buildings on the north-east side of lower Queen St were destroyed by fire in 1916.
 A second fire in 1926 took the rest and the heat from across the street threatened the Kentish.
-Wet blankets and sheets hung from the verandah absorbed the heat and saved the hotel which suffered on blistered paint.
+Wet blankets and sheets hung from the verandah absorbed the heat and saved the hotel which suffered only blistered paint.
 Wallace Supplies and adjacent shops on the south-west side of the street from Bowen St corner to 47 Queen Street suffered a fire in 1927.
-The buildings were replaced of renovated soon after.
+The buildings were replaced or renovated soon after.